Comparison

 “Initial HTML” here simply means the HTML that exists before the client runtime starts.
 It could be server-rendered HTML, static HTML, or HTML produced by a build step.

-Use Cotomy when you want HTML/DOM to remain the primary model and you need runtime safety for forms and long-lived pages.
-Use a component framework when you want a centralized render model and a JS state tree to be the source of truth.
+Use Cotomy when you want HTML/DOM to stay central and need runtime safety for forms and screen-level workflows.
+Use a component framework when you want a centralized render model and a JS state tree as the source of truth.
+For design rationale and practical usage notes, see the Cotomy Blog.

 Responsibility Comparison